Today's Monday • 25 mins read

 Zeno of Citium was a Phoenician merchant whose ship sank near the Athenian port of Piraeus.
 He survived.
 And never left Athens after that.

-Athens was home to some of the greatest thinkers of that time.
+At that time, Athens was home to some of the greatest thinkers.
 For 20 years, Zeno studied under various philosophers.
-In 301 BCE, he finally launched his school of thought, which we now know as Stoicism.
+In 301 BCE, he finally launched Stoicism.

-Stoicism was a practical guide for troubled people on how to live satisfied lives and die without regrets.
+Stoicism was and is a practical guide for people on how to live satisfied lives without regrets.

 How To Practice Stoicism: 18 Stoic Exercises For Modern Life